 For the reader's benefit, at the end of the articles I include a little blurb that says who I am and what I sell, and provides links to related articles and/or my business website.

 Whether or not your blog is related to what you sell, your business blog is potentially a showcase for your business.

-If your blog article is presented nicely, is easy to read and shows you know what you're talking about, the reader will perceive you as someone who's not only good at writing and knows your subject, but who is also honest, professional and reliable.
-You have won over that reader, and every reader is a potential customer.
+If your blog article is presented clearly, easy to read and shows that you know what you're talking about, the reader will perceive you as someone who's not only good at writing and knows their subject but is also honest.
+Depending on what the article is about, they may even be convinced that you're ethical, professional and/or reliable.
+You have won over that reader - that potential customer.

 But the beauty of writing a good article is that it doesn't really matter whether or not those readers turn into customers.
 The fact they have read, enjoyed and/or learned from and/or been inspired by your article counts for that intangible goal of writing: to create a timeless link between you and your readers.